andrey-zotov/da356e24/README.md

 Fast API is chosen as the most lightweight REST API framework for Python.
 itertools lru_cache is used to cache search results.

-Additionally, a version of API service has been written in Rust using Rocket.rs framework.
+Additionally, a version of API service has been written in Rust using Rocket.rs framework to optimize data serving further.

 ### Cloud infrastructure
 To increase iteration time and avoid dependency on third party (and avoiding cloud API authorization hassles), `localstack` is going to be used to simulate S3.